acend/kubernetes-basics-training/content/en/docs/introduction/_index.md

 A Pod is the smallest entity in Kubernetes and OpenShift.
 {{% /onlyWhen %}}
 It represents one instance of your running application process.
-The Pod consists of at least two containers, one for your application itself and another one as part of the Kubernetes design, to keep the network namespace.
+The Pod consists of at least one container which contains your application.
-The so-called infrastructure container (or pause container) is therefore automatically added by Kubernetes.

 The application ports from inside the Pod are exposed via Services.